calexandru2018/linux-gui-legacy/README.md

     `sudo pip3 install -e .`

+## Uninstalling ProtonVPN Linux GUI

+You have installed the GUI via PIP or by cloning this repo, then to uninstall it type in the following command:

+  `sudo pip3 uninstall protonvpn-gui`

 ### Virtual environment

 If you would like to run the the GUI within a virtual environment (for either development purposes or other), then you can easily do that with the help of <a href="https://pipenv.readthedocs.io/en/latest/">pipenv</a>.
 Make sure to install pipenv and additional packages before.